LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 12. Each experience entry has a keyword-rich description of at least 200 words

 LinkedIn's algorithm performs semantic analysis on your experience descriptions.
-Each role should have a description that opens with a summary of your remit, continues with three to five bullet-style achievements using specific numbers (revenue generated, percentage improvements, team size managed), and closes with a keyword sentence summarising your expertise in that role.
-Avoid generic phrases like "responsible for" - replace every instance with an active verb and a quantified outcome.
+Each role should have a structured description that opens with a one-to-two sentence summary of your remit, continues with three to five achievement-focused bullet points using specific numbers and outcomes, and closes with a keyword sentence that summarizes your expertise in that role.
+Avoid generic phrases like "responsible for" - every one of those phrases should be replaced with an active verb and a quantified outcome.

 13. All 50 skills slots populated with relevant terms